oceanicsdotio/oceanics.io/content/blog/brand-guide/index.md

 - The trust layer of the blue economy
 - The **other** marine autonomy

 ## Copy

 Language should be as straight forward as possible, while retaining technical density.

 Basically, know what you are talking about, and don’t dumb it down.

 Less is more, and I personally hate adverbs.
+Sans serif almost always, except for print.
+Large fonts, moderate white space.

+Don't use these, because, unless...

 | **Word, Phrase, or Element** | **Reason, if given** | **Exception**         |
 | ---------------------------- | -------------------- | --------------------- |